tskauli/QCX_enclosure_LA4ZCA/README.md

 •	LiPo 4s battery, giving a transmit power of 5W
 •	GPS for WSPR operation, enabled or disabled by the power switch

-Construction is described in some detail in the document "Compact 3D printed QCX enclosure - construction notes.docx"
+Construction is described in some detail in the document "Compact 3D printed QCX enclosure - construction notes"